ghuangchen01/cse15l-lab-report3/index.md

 <p>Success Test:</p>
 ![Image](test_success.png)
 <h3>Describe why the fix addresses the issue:</h3>
-<p>The code before fix, inside the `for loop` the array `arr` is the one who changes. `newArray` is new created and it is empty.
+The code before fix, inside the `for loop` the array `arr` is the one who changes. `newArray` is new created and it is empty.
 For every `i` the array `arr` is setting the value to `newArray` which are all 0s.
 After fixing the problem by switching their position, now `newArray` will store the integers in `arr` in a reverse order.
-At the end, I changed the `return arr` to `return newArray` to return the correct array result.</p>
+At the end, I changed the `return arr` to `return newArray` to return the correct array result.